Feeling Tired? Stressed? Adrenal imbalance may be the cause - PartII

 Please note, that although cortisol helps to initially dampen the inflammatory ‘fire’ in the body, when secreted in excess amounts on a chronic basis, it can actually damage the body.
 Cortisol therefore has a ‘double edge sword’ like effect in the body.

-Addressing health conditions that involve chronic inflammation and immune system imbalances, is often required to improve ‘adrenal fatigue’.
-Here are a few clinical examples of patients exhibiting symptoms of adrenal fatigue (and where other causes for fatigue were ruled out):
+Addressing health conditions that involve chronic inflammation and immune system imbalances, is often required to improve ‘adrenal dysfunction’.
+Here are a few clinical examples of patients exhibiting symptoms of adrenal dysfunction (and where other causes for fatigue were ruled out):

 - Patient with long-term undiagnosed food sensitivities exhibiting symptoms of irritable bowel syndrome (IBS) such as chronic constipation (e.g. starting since childhood).
 Only once the offending food(s) were removed and the gut healed, did energy levels returned to normal.
 In such cases of gut problems, the improved capacity to absorb nutrients was also invariably important.